Jack Russell Terrier

 Jack Russell Terrier Care

 In terms of grooming, this breed is low maintenance.
 A weekly brush-over with a soft brush and a trimming of the nails to keep them short and clean are really the only requirements when it comes to the Jack Russell.
+In addition, all canines should have their teeth brushed regularly and their ears cleaned to prevent mites.

 When the long-haired Jack Russell’s hair becomes too long and easily tangled, their hair must be stripped, not clipped.
 This keeps their hair healthy and knot-free.